colbyfayock/media-ecommerce-workshop/README.md

 While you _can_ do these things during the workshop, you risk the chance that you'll fall behind while we're working through the curriculum.

 ### Environment Requirements

 There are three things that are probably considered "strict" requirements for the workshop:
 * [node](https://nodejs.org/en/)
 * [git](https://git-scm.com/)
-* Signed in to GitHub locally
+* Signed in to GitHub in your local environment

 This means that you should have basic familiar with a terminal as we'll be using it to run commands.